-e) Recessed Luminaires in Insulated Ceilings.
-Luminaires recessed into insulated ceilings shall meet all of the following conditions:

-1. Be listed, as defined in Section 101, for zero clearance insulation contact (IC) by Underwriters Laboratories or other nationally recognized testing/rating laboratories; and,

-2. Have a label that certifies that the luminaire is airtight with air leakage less than 2.0 CFM at 75 Pascals when tested in accordance with ASTM E283; and between conditioned and unconditioned spaces sealed with a gasket or caulk; and
+- Recessed Luminaires in Insulated Ceilings.
+Luminaires recessed into insulated ceilings shall meet all of the following conditions: - 1.
+Be listed, as defined in Section 101, for zero clearance insulation contact (IC) by Underwriters Laboratories or other nationally recognized testing/rating laboratories; and, - Have a label that certifies that the luminaire is airtight with air leakage less than 2.0 CFM at 75 Pascals when tested in accordance with ASTM E283; and